People, Planet, Profit at Inn by the Sea

 The Inn's Books for a Booking supports local schools with books purchased by school librarians.
 For every December booking the Inn purchases books from the librarians' wish lists.
 Students also create ornaments for the Inn's Giving Tree, a community program with Project G.R.A.C.E to supply food banks & shelters with new, warm clothing over the winter.
 On Earth Day the students return to learn about eco systems and local environments and to help clean the beach.

 Inn by the Sea fosters shelter dogs.
 Collaborating with the Animal Refuge League of Greater Portland the Inn welcomes rescue dogs to the resort where they walk, house, feed and love the dogs until they are adopted by guests, both near and far.
-This is the 4th year the Inn has collaborated with the Refuge League and to date 155 dogs have been adopted through this program.
+This is the 6th year the Inn has collaborated with the Refuge League and to date 158 dogs have been adopted through this program, saving lives.

 Hospitality for Habitat is an annual fundraiser for Habitat for Humanity projects in Maine.
 Inn by the Sea has participated every year since the program's inception 16 years ago.
 The Inn offers guests 50% off the room rate for stays Sunday through Thursday in the winter and early spring in exchange for a donation check of $35 made out to Habitat for Humanity.
 (For duration of stay) In 2021, in collaboration with their guests, Inn by the Sea raised $6000. for local Habitat for Humanity projects.

 About Inn by the Sea: